-Building I Element: Floor/Foundation Assembly Rated Feature Task On-Site Inspection Protocol exterior ground basement slab floor Identify floor over exterior space.
+Rated Feature Task Element: Floor/Foundation Assembly On-Site Inspection Protocol exterior ground slab floor Identify floor over exterior space.
 A floor that extends horizontally beyond the story below and is exposed to the exterior underneath is considered floor to exterior.
-2nd story exterior 1st story Identify floor over garage.
-A floor that extends horizontally beyond the story below and is exposed to the Interior exterior garage Identify floor of Attached Dwelling Unit over garage.
+Identify floor over garage.
+A floor that extends horizontally beyond the story below and is exposed to the Interior exterior Identify floors over a garage.
+Identify floor of Attached Dwelling Unit over garage.
 Where the floor of an Attached Dwelling Unit is exposed to a garage space beneath it that is not shared with other Dwelling Units, that garage space shall be considered Unconditioned Space Volume.
 Otherwise, that floor of the Attached Dwelling Unit is facing one of the four space types described in the next entry: